-- 1.5.1 Trading in AEI securities by a Director or employee of the AEI Group will only be permitted during the following periods: - a.
-For one month following the release of the six month trading results; - b.
-For one month following the release of the full year trading results: - c.
-The AEI Board will determine the date of the opening and closing of the trading window. - 1.5.2 If a Director or employee of the AEI Group has access to or knowledge of inside information which may affect the value of securities, the Director or employee must not deal in those securities or communicate the inside information to anyone else.
-This prohibition applies regardless of how the Director or employee learned about the inside information.
-This prohibition applies to the securities listed in point 1.4.1 above. - 1.5.3 A Director or employee of the AEI Group must seek approval from the Compliance Officer (or General Counsel, where the Compliance Officer is absent) prior to entering into an agreement to deal in any securities including applying or redeeming units in a unit trust or superannuation fund (subject to certain exceptions).
+- 1.5.1 Trading in AEI Securities by a Director, employee or contractor of the AEI Group will only be permitted during the following periods: - For one month following the release of the six month trading results; and - For one month following the release of the full year trading results. - 1.5.2 The AEI Board will determine the date of the opening and closing of the trading window. - 1.5.3 If a Director, employee or contractor of the AEI Group has access to or knowledge of inside information which may affect the value of securities, the Director, employee or contractor must not deal in those securities or communicate the inside information to anyone else.
+This prohibition applies regardless of how the Director, employee or contractor learned about the inside information.
+This prohibition applies to the securities listed in Section 1.4.1 above. - 1.5.4 A Director of the AEI Group must seek approval from the Chair of the AEI Board prior to dealing in AEI Securities.
+All employees and contractors of the AEI Group must seek approval from the General Counsel prior to dealing in AEI Securities.
+The General Counsel may refer approval to the Chair of the AEI Board if the request is sensitive and must seek approval from the Managing Director to deal in AEI Securities. - 1.5.5 A Director, employee or contractor of the AEI Group must seek approval from the Risk and Compliance Manager (or General Counsel, where the Risk and Compliance Manager is absent) prior to entering into an agreement to deal in any securities not listed on the Pre-Approved Personal Trading List, including applying or redeeming units in a unit trust or superannuation fund (subject to certain exceptions). - 1.5.6 A Director, employee or contractor of the AEI Group may, at any time, deal in securities listed on the Pre-Approved Personal Trading List without seeking prior approval.

-1.5.4 At the end of each quarter, each Director and employee of the AEI Group must provide details of all personal holdings and any dealings undertaken during the quarter to the Compliance Officer.
+1.5.7 At the end of each quarter, each Director, employee and contractor of the AEI Group must provide details of all personal holdings, and any dealings undertaken during the quarter, to the Risk and Compliance Manager.